Frank Rieber: Refraction seismographic work

 In 1924, he began research and operations with the refraction seismograph in California where he developed and introduced methods and instrumentation for determining velocities of, and depths to strata of low velocity contrast in the sedimentary series.
 Out of this period came a number of determinations of velocity still listed as standards in the literature, and maps of many of the shallow trends in California which have since been confirmed by drilling and subsequent reflection seismograph exploration.

-Rieber was more scientist than businessman and his companies were more than once among those which did not survive cut-backs in exploration by the oil industry.
-During such periods he employed his talents in some other phase of electronics with a weather-eye on ideas he could bring back to geophysics when the exploration pendulum swung high again.
+Rieber was more scientist than businessman, and his companies were more than once among those which did not survive cut-backs in exploration by the oil industry.
+During such periods, he employed his talents in some other phase of electronics with a weather-eye on ideas he could bring back to geophysics when the exploration pendulum swung high again.
 One such hiatus in his geophysical activities occurred between 1929 and 1932 during which time, together with some associates, Rieber developed a method of recording sound on film which was not covered by the RCA and Western Electric patents.
 From this venture he brought the idea of reproducible recording back to seismic geophysics when he returned to this field in 1932, though he by no means limited his research and development to this idea.

-In 1932 the reflection seismograph was still in its infancy but was well established and accepted in areas of good reflections.
+In 1932, the reflection seismograph was still in its infancy but was well established and accepted in areas of good reflections.
 The majority of Rieber's early experiments with the reflection seismograph were located in areas of California known to this day as "trouble-spots".

-After investigating the nature of reflections in some of the seismically complex areas of California, Rieber became convinced that interference of waves reaching the geophones was the principal cause of poor seismic results in such areas.
+After investigating the nature of reflections in some seismically complex areas of California, Rieber became convinced that interference of waves reaching the geophones was the principal cause of poor seismic results in such areas.
 He set about finding the cause of, and cure for these interferences, turning his back on the lucrative commercial field to be exploited by others using conventional equipment in areas where reflections could be more easily obtained.
 Around 1931, his wife Mary sought a divorce and sought alimony and custody of their two children.

-Invention of "Sonograph"
+Invention of the "Sonograph"

 During the period from 1932 to 1935, Rieber investigated, and in some cases patented, methods of reducing surface disturbances at the shot and at the receiving point, methods of shortening wave transients, and methods of separating waves arriving from different directions.
 The method combining most of the results of his research he called the "Sonograph," which involved recording the seismogram traces as reproducible sound tracks and subsequently reproducing them in variably phased combinations and through various filters to reduce the various types of interference, particularly that due to waves arriving from different directions.